Groups at Grace

 Check out our age-appropriate group opportunities below...

-Focused Groups meet at one of our campuses for typically 6 to 8 weeks to study a book from the Bible or a Biblical topic with a life application focus.
+Focused Groups meet at one of our local campuses for a designated period of time and hone in on a specific topic.
 These sessions usually begin in September, January, April, and June.

 Select your campus below for campus-specific opportunities.

 Do you have questions about Group Life at Grace?
 Contact us at firstname.lastname@example.org